 - Amtrak............................
 Call (800) 872-7245 or check the website Amtrak Sacramento

 - To ensure a pleasant ride for all, smoking, eating, drinking, playing loud music, or having loud cell phone conversations are not allowed.
 Shirts and shoes are required.
 (Bottled water allowed.)

 - Panhandling/solicitation is prohibited on the bus or at stops.

 - Any recycling items must be secured and in a leak-proof container.
 If items leak they will be removed from the bus.

 - Remain seated until the bus stops.
 If you must stand while the bus is in motion, hold grab rails tightly.

 - Notify the driver one block prior to your stop by pulling the bell cord.

 - No weapons, flammable, and/or hazardous material allowed on the bus.
-(Hazardous materials and items list is posted on the bus or available at the Nevada County Transit office.)
+(Hazardous materials and items list are posted on the bus or available at the Nevada County Transit office.)